* Coaster Enthusiasts of Canada *

 ZERO-G ROLL:

-This is like a very tight "corkscrew" element where the train simply rolls around a point roughly at the riders' hearts.
-Also known as a "Heartline Roll".
+This is like a very tight Corkscrew element on a downward slope where the train simply rolls around a point roughly at the riders' hearts during a point when the riders are in free fall.
+Try Le Vampire at La Ronde.